keras-team/keras-hub/examples/bert/README.md

 After pretraining, we can evaluate the performance of a BERT model with the General Language Understanding Evaluation (GLUE) benchmark.
-This will fine tune the model and running classification for a number of downstream tasks.
+This will finetune the model and running classification for a number of downstream tasks.

 The `bert_finetune_glue.py` script downloads the GLUE data for a specific tasks, reloads the pretraining model with appropriate finetuning heads, and runs